GAI-News/news-curator/README.md

 4. **Email** / **Email Password**.
 Emails will be sent to users *from* the GoodNews email address provided in your config.
 You will need to provide the email and email password.

-## Run the Server
+## Running the Backend Server

+The backend server is a FastAPI app that listens to requests to the `create_and_send_newsletter` endpoint.
+You may post to this input with a json of user information, which will be used to download, curate and send out a newsletter report to their email.

-First run the backend app, which will start a REST server listening to requests.
-Refer to the server class for documentation on end points.
+First, run the backend app which will start a FastAPI (REST) server listening to requests.
+Refer to the [server](curator/backend/server.py) class for documentation on end points.

 ```commandline
 python -m gunicorn -w 1 -b localhost:8080 -k uvicorn.workers.UvicornWorker curator.backend.server:app